-Outer Circle Rail Trail is a 15km, grade 3 hike located in the Melbourne Region, Victoria.
-The hike should take around 4 hrs to complete.
+Outer Circle Rail Trail is a 15km, grade 3 hike in Melbourne Region, Victoria.
+This hike typically takes 4 hours to complete.

 This is a well developed trail with detailed history boards, which winds through a variety of suburbs and urban parkland.
 From Fairfield to East Malvern it is known as the Anniversary Trail.
 Between East Camberwell and Alamein it runs beside the Alamein railway line.
 There are many busy road crossings, but most have lights.